Installer.com Docs

 installers = response.json()

-Try it out directly from the List Installers API reference page.
+Try it directly on the List Installers API reference page.

 Error Responses